Emad-H/Physical-Verification-using-SKY130/README.md

 ![inv-simwave](Day1/1-15.png)

 Now that we have functionally verified our schematic, we can proceed to create a layout for it.
 To do this we must go back to our inverter schematic. first, we must ensure that we click on the Simulation menu and select the "LVS netlist: Top Lvel is a .subckt" option.
-We wait a few seconds and go back to the Simulation menu to check wheter a tick mark appears beside the aforementioned option.
+We wait a few seconds and go back to the Simulation menu to check whether a tick mark appears beside the aforementioned option.
 This verifies if we have properly defined a sub circuit for creating a layout cell with pins in the layout.
 Finally, we generate a netlist for the schematic by clicking the Netlist button and exit Xschem.

-Now we can import the scehmatic to the layout in Magic.
+Now we can import the schematic to the layout in Magic.
 First we run magic, then click on File > Import SPICE and then select the inverter.spice file from the xschem directory.
-If done correctly, we should see the followinf layout open up in magic.
+If done correctly, we should see the following layout open up in magic.

 ![mag-inv](Day1/1-16.png)

 As you can see, the schematic import does not know how to do analog place and route as it is very complicated.
 We must place them in the best positions and wire them up manually.
-First, we can start by palcing the pfet device above the nfet and adjusting the placement of the input, ouput and supply pins.
+First, we can start by placing the pfet device above the nfet and adjusting the placement of the input, output and supply pins.
 We should get the following.

 ![inv-layout](Day1/1-17.png)

 Next, we must set some parameters that are only adjustable in the layout which will make it more convenient to wire the whole layout up.
 First, we set the "Top guard ring via coverage" to 100.
 This will put a local interconnect to metal1 via ta the top of the guard ring.
 Next, for "Source via coverage" put +40 and for "Drain via coverage" put -40.
-This will split the source drain contacts, amking it easy to connect them with a wire.
+This will split the source drain contacts, making it easy to connect them with a wire.
 For the nfet, we set the "Bottom guard ring via coverage" to 100, while the source and drain via coverages are set to +40 and -40, respectively, like the pfet.

 Now, we can start to paint the wires using metal1 layers.
 First, we connect the source of the pfet to Vdd and source of the nfet to Vss.
 Next, we connect the drains of both mosfets to the output.
 Finally, the input is connected to all the poly contacts of the gate.
 Now, we should get something as shown below.